How hot is too hot to walk your dog

 Using cooling mats, a paddling pool, shaded areas, and mental stimulation will help reduce the risk of heatstroke – and don’t forget to make sure they’ve always got a bowl of water available.

-She agrees with Dr Muncaster about being cautious of walks in very hot weather.
+Dr Bell agrees with Dr Muncaster about being cautious when walking a dog in very hot weather.

 “Don’t walk your dog in the heat, choose early morning or late evening walks instead of during the hotter parts of the day,” says Bell.
 “No dog died from missing one walk, but they can die from heatstroke.”